tgen/vcfMerger2/README.md

 The easiest way to use vcfMerger2 is to call on the `vcfMerge2.py` script in `bin` directory (normally in your `PATH`)

-vcfMerger2 can merge from 2 to N vcfMerger2-upto-specs somatic variants vcfs.
+vcfMerger2 can merge from 2 to N vcfMerger2-upto-specs somatic variants VCFs files.

 Example:
 ```